emily1618/Google-Data-Analytics-Cyclistic-Case-Study/README.md

 - Most popular station for casual riders are: Streeter Dr & Grand Ave, Lake Shore Dr & Monroe St, Millennium Park.
 - Most active months for casual riders are from June to August.

-Marketing plan based on conclusion:
+Marketing ideas to convert casual riders into members:

 #### 1. Marketing effort on the top 5 most popular stations for the causal riders.